 Paradoxical hyperperfusion is observed in strident-type lesions whose importance is unknown.

 Non-ischemic and compressive complications of the dolichoectal intracranial arteries include hydrocephalus, optic atrophy, trigeminal neuralgia, and cranial nerve palsies.

 Incidence of Fabry Disease

 The prevalence of Fabry disease has been estimated at 1 per 40,000 people.
-In Caucasians, the prevalence can be as high as 1: 17,000, but it is also found in African-Americans and people of Hispanic or Asian descent.
+In Caucasians, the majority can be as high as 1: 17,000, but it is also found in African-Americans and people of Hispanic or Asian descent.

 A prospective, multicenter study of cryptogenic strokes in Germany suggested that the prevalence of Fabry disease could be as high as 1.2%.
-This would mean that the prevalence rate is higher than that of factor V Leiden mutations.
+This would mean that the prevalence rate is higher than factor V Leiden mutations.